Elizabeth Holmes' trial: the story of a Theranos fraud

-Inevitably, it's not just Holmes on trial for the alleged fraud that vaporized a lab-testing company once worth nearly $10 billion.
+It's not just Holmes on trial for the alleged fraud that vaporized a lab-testing company once worth nearly $10 billion.
 Silicon Valley's culture will be examined for its habit of enthusiastically embracing visionaries and supporting those who took a "fake it till you make it" approach that has let a lot of companies grow.

 For former employees, the stain of Theranos is hard to wash away